Chromatin Immunoprecipitation sequencing (ChIP-Seq) determines DNA binding sites for particular proteins on a genome.

 Illumina has a very clear workflow that can be found in greater detail here, but essentially it can be explained as:

-- TruSeq ChIP Library Preparation – Illumina’s simple, cost-effective kit is utilized to generate ChIP-Seq libraries.
+- TruSeq ChIP Library Preparation – Illumina’s simple, the cost-effective kit is utilized to generate ChIP-Seq libraries.

 - Sequencing with HiSeq Systems – HiSeq 3000 and 4000 standards are considered the gold standard with unrivaled speed and performance.
 HiSeq 3000 is a single-flow system that offers a low price per sample and quick run times, while HiSeq 4000 is a double-flow system that offers a daily throughput of over 400 Gb.
 The ChIP prep kit is also compatible though with the HiSeq 1000, 1500, 2000, and 2500 systems.
 With even greater throughput, Illumina’s NovaSeq 6000 Series sets the bar higher.